1feems/flowOS/docs/prd.md

 ## 01 — Product Overview

-FlowOS is a funding coordination platform that helps ecosystems design clear grant programs, run AI-assisted intake and review, and maintain a program-level registry of rounds, funded projects, and their agreed impact metrics.
+Mkondo is a funding coordination platform that helps ecosystems design clear grant programs, run AI-assisted intake and review, and maintain a program-level registry of rounds, funded projects, and their agreed impact metrics.

 We turn chaotic, fragmented grant activity into a structured funding lifecycle — one that lets ecosystems aim capital at the right projects and learn from every round.

-**What FlowOS lets funders do**
+**What Mkondo lets funders do**

 | Action | What it means |
 |---|---|